 A further aspect of open space protection in NPs is through the designation of Local Green Spaces (LGS).
 A local survey has been carried out which identified the following potential LGS to be covered by a specific NP policy.
-The results are set in the following pages and included in the Policy document as Appendix 5.
+The results are listed below and illustrated in the Plan document in Appendix 5.
 As part of considering potential LGSs, amenity open spaces (ASs) in housing areas were identified and recorded.
 These are to be protected under an open space policy.
-See following map and photographs.
+See Appendix 6 of the Plan for maps and photographs.

-Proposed Local Green Spaces (green) and Amenity Open Spaces (pink)

 LGS 1.
 Diocesan triangle of land by the allotments.
 Size: 0.85 ha.

-Location.
-North east of Gorse Hill Lane.
+Location: North east of Gorse Hill Lane.
 Description.
-An area of unfenced, rough grassland with hedges on 2 sides.
-It is accessed by a footpath from Gorse Hill Lane, and used by walkers.
+An area of unfenced, rough grassland with hedges on 2 sides and a footpath on the 3rd.
+It is accessed by the footpath from Gorse Hill Lane, and is frequently used by walkers.
+Although not directly adjacent to the built-up area, it lies beside the footpath by the allotments, a much used facility which is a part of Caythorpe village.
 Local in character.
 Not extensive.

 LGS 2.
 The Glebe Field: Size: 0.61 ha.

-Location.
-East of Waterloo Close
+Location: East of Waterloo Close

 Description.
 Grassland currently used as grazing for horses.
 It is surrounded by hedgerows and includes trees, and is a refuge for birds and other wildlife.
+It lies within the Caythorpe conservation area, includes important views, identified in the Conservation Area appraisal (Page 10), and forms part of the historic environment around the church.
 Local in character.
 Not extensive.

 LGS 3.
 The War Memorial and small green.
 Size: 0.01 ha.
+Location: Adjacent to the churchyard.